---SCHEDULE The Memorial opened on September 11, 2011.
-The Memorial and Cultural Program began in 2004 and extends through 2012, including the planning, design, and development of the cultural institutions on the site.

---FEDERAL AND OTHER RESOURCES--The Memorial and Memorial Museum are funded with a combination of public investment and private funds donated by individuals and groups to the National September 11th Memorial and Museum at the World Trade Center Foundation, Inc. (NS11MM).
-The NS11MM uses its own resources to engage in fundraising for both public sector and private sector funds, and individual donations, to accomplish its mission.

---TOTAL ESTIMATED COST--The total estimated LMDC cost for this activity, including funds provided in Partial Action Plans 8, 11, 12 and the Final Action Plan for ongoing design, construction, program planning, Living Memorial and multimedia exhibitions is up to \$284,625,972.
+- --SCHEDULE The Memorial opened on September 11, 2011.
+The Memorial and Cultural Program began in 2004 and extends through 2012, including the planning, design, and development of the cultural institutions on the site. - --FEDERAL AND OTHER RESOURCES--The Memorial and Memorial Museum are funded with a combination of public investment and private funds donated by individuals and groups to the National September 11th Memorial and Museum at the World Trade Center Foundation, Inc. (NS11MM).
+The NS11MM uses its own resources to engage in fundraising for both public sector and private sector funds, and individual donations, to accomplish its mission. - --TOTAL ESTIMATED COST--The total estimated LMDC cost for this activity, including funds provided in Partial Action Plans 8, 11,12, S-2andthe Final Action Plan for ongoing design, construction, program planning,multimedia exhibitions, and Tribute in Light Productionsis up to\$323,231,972.